BabakTanriverdi/AWS_HandsOn/Lambda_APIGW/README.md

 - Upload any files to source bucket

-- Go to the S3 bucket named 'ondia.destination.lambda' and show the uploaded files to the source bucket.
+- Go to the S3 bucket named 'my-destination' and show the uploaded files to the source bucket.

 - You can show some other functions if have enough time (Optional)